VR-Caps: A Virtual Environment for Capsule Endoscopy: VR-Caps Environment

 where $\vec{v_p}=\alpha \vec{v}$ is the propagation velocity which is a scaled multiple of the propagation direction, and ${\vec{u}}$ is the current velocity of the capsule robot.

 To achieve the physical movement of the contractions in our simulation environment, meshes of the 3D organ in question is moved in a wave-like motion.
 To achieve that, each vertex is moved by a sine wave which gives the motion of contraction and expansion of the organ as the capsule robot propagates through.
 The Collider component attached to the deformed organ is also updated with its mesh to prompt interaction of the capsule robot with the contractions.
 Due to all the variability in the duration of the phases and the propagation velocities, the peristalsis motion algorithm is designed in a way that user can adjust the duration and velocity parameters.
-A demonstration of the peristaltic motion can be seen on this \href{https://www.youtube.com/watch?v=HKWj5TyoF1M}{link}.